xstone93/xstone93.github.io/README.md

 > *Data is omnipresent, people generate it every day; it depicts our complex reality.
 > Learning is ubiquitous; people learn every day; it is the basis for positive change.
 > How can data and learning be linked to bring positive change?*

+My research interests are mainly in the field of Computer Science Education.
+Here is a list of topics that I am interested in:

+- **LLM-assisted (CS) Education** - Meaningful (!) integration of large language models (LLMs) into educational contexts, such as individualizing learning experiences.
+- **Educational Data Analysis** - Analysis of educational data (qualitative and quantitative) retrieved from a real-life context such as courses, workshops, learning technology, or data sets.
+- **Game-based learning and Gamification** - From a broad perspective, game-based learning could be seen as an engaging learning technology.
+But GBL/gamification is more than "playing a game and learning".
+A well-considered design process, implementation, and evaluation are necessary for both the tool and the teaching context.
+- **Large-scale teaching** - Evaluation of students' learning experiences within a large-scale teaching and learning context.
+- **Curriculum design** - Designing dedicated curricula for different educational contexts and topics such as data science, introduction to programming, or computational thinking.
+- **Engaging learning technologies** - Designing engaging and interactive learning experiences in digital (and immersive) environments.
+This not only includes the development of technologies but also the evaluation within an educational setting.
+- **Virtual Reality in Education** - Using mixed reality approaches to transform traditional learning contexts in immersive learning experiences.

 ## Research projects